 Documents to download

-Stamp Duty Land Tax (SDLT) is a charge on the purchase of residential property (exclusively used as a dwelling) as well as the purchase of property used for commercial purposes.
+Stamp duty land tax (SDLT) is a charge on the purchase of residential property (exclusively used as a dwelling) as well as the purchase of property used for commercial purposes.
 The property buyer is liable to pay SDLT, which is administered by HM Revenue and Customs (HMRC).

-SDLT only applies to England and Northern Ireland; the equivalent in Scotland is the Land and Buildings Transaction Tax, and in Wales the Land Transaction Tax.
+SDLT only applies to England and Northern Ireland; the equivalent in Scotland is the land and buildings transaction tax, and in Wales the land transaction tax.

 SDLT is charged on a ‘slice’ basis.
 This means that different rates apply to different portions of the overall property price.
 This is a similar design to that of income tax.
-The first ‘slice’ of the property price (currently £250,000) is charged at a 0% rate, meaning no SDLT is payable up to that amount.
+The first ‘slice’ of the property price (currently £125,000) is charged at a 0% rate, meaning no SDLT is payable up to that amount.
 This is known as the nil-rate band (NRB).

 Additional charges and reliefs available

-Recent changes to SDLT
+Recent changes to the main SDLT rates

 Property transaction taxes in Scotland and Wales